mgechev/guess-next/README.md

 ## Integration

-There are two main points of integration to make Next.js work with Guess.js - add the `GuessPlugin` to `next.config.js` and introduce a snippet for prefetching the pages which are likely to be visited next.
+Guess.js works with Next.js with only two points of integration.
+All you need to do is add the `GuessPlugin` to `next.config.js` and introduce a snippet for prefetching the pages which are likely to be visited next.

 The following sections describe both points in details.